Introduction

 Response Code Description Additional Notes

-200 Normal success case.
+200 The request has succeeded.
 Normal success case.
 The solution of the problem is ready and it is returned via statistics, routes, unassigned.

-400 Could not process the request.
-A feasible solution could not be generated for the given set of locations or parameter configuration. statistics, routes, and unassigned will be empty.
+400 Could not process the request (Bad Request).
+A feasible solution could not be generated for the given set of locations or parameter configuration.

 Question Answer